siwuagain/restaurant-page/README.md

 # restaurant-page

-Page for fictive restaurant using webpack
+Page for fictive restaurant using webpack (HTML, JS, and CSS)